Tech-mohankrishna/pes_asic_class/README.md

 Errors regarding tools installation are resolved in [Resolve Errors Guide](resolve_errors.md)

 # Day 1
-# Introduction to RISC-V ISA and GNU Compiler Toolchain
+# INTRODUCTION TO RISC-V ISA AND GNU COMPILER TOOLCHAIN
 [Back to main](#table-of-contents)
 ## Tools Installations
 ## Tools Used: